munucrafts/Shade-X/README.md

 </p>

 ## ⚠️ Project Status: Work in Progress
-This project is currently being developed by me after office hours and weekends.
+I am currently developing this project after office hours and on weekends.

 ## 📌 Completed Features
 - Render **GLSL shaders** dynamically on a GLFW window.
 - Save & load shader configurations.
 - Interactive **ImGui-based UI** for shader management.
-- Shader configurations by modifying Uniforms in runtime.
+- Shader configurations by modifying Uniforms at runtime.

 ## 📌 In-Progress or Pending Features
 - Shader preview on the ImGui buttons.
-- Set shader window as windows wallpaper.
+- Set the shader window as the wallpaper.
 - Multiple monitor support.
 - Performance enhancement and polishing.

-## 📂 Installation & Usage *(Coming Soon)*
-Installation instructions will be provided once the project reaches a stable state.

-## 📜 License
-*(To be added later)*